ImperialCollegeLondon/RSEBlog/docs/posts/20241216_30day_map_challenge.md

 ![Map challenge overview](images/30day_map_challenge/30dmc_2024.png)

-Every year, cartography enthusiasts, geographers, data visualizers, and mapmakers from around the world come together to participate in the [30-Day Map Challenge](https://30daymapchallenge.com/).
-Organized by Topi Tjukanov, this event celebrates the art and science of mapmaking.
+Every year, cartography enthusiasts, geographers, data visualisers, and mapmakers from around the world come together to participate in the [30-Day Map Challenge](https://30daymapchallenge.com/).
+Organised by Topi Tjukanov, this event celebrates the art and science of mapmaking.
 Whether you’re an experienced GIS professional or just starting out, this challenge invites you to create and share a map daily, guided by a unique daily theme.

 The 30-Day Map Challenge is an inclusive and open-ended initiative that fosters creativity and experimentation in mapmaking.
 Each day in November presents a different theme, ranging from “Points” and “Lines” to “Fantasy” and “Historical.”
-Participants are encouraged to interpret these prompts flexibly, utilizing any data, tools, or artistic styles that resonate with them.
+Participants are encouraged to interpret these prompts flexibly, utilising any data, tools, or artistic styles that resonate with them.
 <!-- more -->

 Participation is voluntary, and there’s no competition involved.
 Instead, this challenge is a celebration of cartographic creativity.
 Participants share their creations on social media platforms using the hashtag #30DayMapChallenge, creating a vibrant global gallery of diverse and imaginative maps.

 This was my first year participating in the 30-day map challenge.
 I was inspired to take on the challenge being part of a recent project the RSE team worked on.
 We created an interactive map that displayed location data gathered from mobile devices to display trends over a map of England.
 The app used Django, which limited my options for mapping abilities.
 Since I wanted to directly query the Django database, I chose the library [django-plotly-dash](https://github.com/GibbsConsulting/django-plotly-dash).

 What I loved most about this challenge was how approachable it felt.
-Whether I was using familiar tools like Plotly or stepping out of my comfort zone with QGIS, every map I created taught me something new about geospatial visualization.
+Whether I was using familiar tools like Plotly or stepping out of my comfort zone with QGIS, every map I created taught me something new about geospatial visualisation.
 It was incredible to see how simple datasets could tell compelling stories when mapped out thoughtfully.

 For the first 3 maps below, I decided to make them a Dash app as it displays the map in a web interface, allowing users to interactively explore the data.
 Users can hover over regions to see detailed information about car or van availability in each area.